Eyelid Xanthoma

 Clinically, they are yellow-colored papules, plaques or nodules, have a soft consistency and can be semi-firm or tough.
 Apart from the characteristic yellow colour, the sores can be tough (i.e., calcareous) or soft.

 If you want to treat and eliminate your eyelid Xanthomas, get Xanthel ®.
-It recommended globally and will remove and halt regrowth of eyelid Xanthomas, fast, easily and in the comfort of your own home.
+It recommended globally and will help remove and halt regrowth of eyelid Xanthomas, fast, easily and in the comfort of your own home.